EvictionLab/eviction-lab-etl/README.md

 ## Build Census Data from Source

 The main `Makefile` pulls Census geography and demographic data that is pre-generated in the necessary format from the main S3 bucket.
 If any changes are made, you can re-create this data from source.
-To create the geography data, run `make -f census.mk` before generating tiles, or run `make -f demographics.mk` to generate the demographics data.
+To create the geography data, run `make -f census.mk` before generating tiles, or run `make -f demographics.mk all` to generate the demographics data.

 **Note:** To create Census demographic data, you'll need to get a [Census API Key](https://www.census.gov/developers/), copy the `.env.sample` file to `.env`, add the API key in there, and run `source .env`.